Non-Hermitian Floquet dynamics in absorption spectroscopy: Introduction

 \section{Introduction}

-This article primarily concerns the theory of the absorption of a weak laser beam by an atomic or condensed matter medium also interacting with another or several other electromagnetic fields, when at least one of these other fields is too strong to be taken into account within the rotating wave approximation.
-In the applications we have in mind, this strong field would typically be a microwave or radio frequency field; however, the theory is not limited to this particular case.
-The relevance of the Floquet theory of linear differential equations with periodic coefficients in this context and in other areas of quantum optics has long been recognised \cite{Shirley1965,Sambe1973,CohenTannoudji1977}.
-It is easily appreciated from the fact that the Hamiltonian describing the interaction of a quantum system with a CW monochromatic electromagnetic field is periodic in time, barring other time-dependent interactions.
+{This article primarily concerns the theory of the absorption of a weak laser beam by an atomic or condensed matter medium also interacting with one or several other electromagnetic fields.
+Specifically, it focuses on the case where at least one of these other fields is too strong to be taken into account within the rotating wave approximation.} In the applications we have in mind, this strong field would typically be a microwave or radio frequency field; however, the theory is not limited to this particular case.
+The relevance of the Floquet theory of linear differential equations with periodic coefficients in this context and in other areas of quantum optics has long been recognised \cite{Shirley1965,Sambe1973,CohenTannoudji1977}. { Its relevance} is easily appreciated from the fact that the Hamiltonian describing the interaction of a quantum system with a CW monochromatic electromagnetic field is periodic in time, barring other time-dependent interactions.
 However, the theory also applies to stationary multi-frequency fields \cite{Ho1983,Chu2004,Joachain} and helps understand the dynamics of quantum systems interacting with non stationary fields, e.g., the dynamics of atoms in intense laser pulses \cite{Doerr1990,Day2000,Potvliege2006}.

 A full Floquet description is often unnecessary for the relatively weak, near resonant fields typically used in spectroscopic measurements.
 The rotating wave approximation can usually be made for such fields, which simplifies the theory considerably \cite{Joachain,Foot}.
-However, making this approximation is not always possible.
+However, making this approximation is not always {justified}.
 For instance, going beyond the rotating wave approximation is normally essential in applications of Floquet theory to the modelling of multiphoton ionisation and other multiphoton processes driven by a strong laser field \cite{Chu2004,Joachain,Doerr1990,Potvliege2006,Chu1977,Potvliege1989}, to the measurement of low frequency fields using atoms in Rydberg states \cite{Anderson2014,Miller2016,Jiao2017,Paradis2019,Rotunno2023}, and of course for understanding how the properties of atomic or other systems can be manipulated through Floquet engineering --- e.g., \cite{Holthaus2015,Oka2019,Geier2021,Shan2021,Weitenberg2021,Yin2022,BlancoMas2023}.